Cat Cafes in Japan

 Nanjo, Okinawa

 Cafe Surin, located at 527-1 Furutaka, Ōzato, Nanjo City, Okinawa Prefecture, Japan, is a distinctive cat cafe where visitors can enjoy meals and drinks while observing two majestic serval cats, Joka and Rurusu, in a custom-built glass enclosure.
-Unlike typical cat cafes, Surin focuses on these exotic African servals—known for their striking spotted coats and agility—offering a rare, up-close experience without direct interaction due to their wild nature.
-The cafe, housed in a former storage garage transformed through a year-long DIY effort by its cat-loving staff, boasts a modern, cozy interior and serves a menu featuring homemade dishes like simmered hamburgers and garlic shrimp, alongside seasonal bento boxes and special hors d'oeuvres.
-Open weekdays from 11 AM to 4 PM (last order 3 PM) and weekends/holidays until 6 PM (last order 5 PM), with closures on the second and fourth Tuesdays, Surin also offers farm-fresh eggs from its on-site Surin Farm, adding a unique local touch to this feline-focused retreat.
+Unlike typical cat cafes, Surin focuses on these exotic African servals, known for their striking spotted coats and agility, offering a rare up-close experience without direct interaction due to their wild nature.
+The cafe is housed in a former storage garage transformed through a year-long DIY effort by its cat-loving staff, and boasts a modern, cozy interior.
+The menu features homemade dishes like simmered hamburgers and garlic shrimp, alongside seasonal bento boxes and special hors d'oeuvres.
+Surin also offers farm-fresh eggs from its on-site Surin Farm, adding a unique local touch to this feline-focused retreat.

 Nekochaya